Gift and Federal Estate Taxes FAQ

 As mentioned in the previous paragraph, the cutoff amount depends on the year of your death.
 This means that the estate tax is only imposed if the value of your estate exceeds the cutoff amount.

 - 2013: $5,250,000

 Are there steps I can take to avoid federal estate taxes?

 There are a few ways that you could potentially avoid the estate tax, or lessen your estate tax liability.
 Here are some of the most popular options:

 - Giving Tax-Free Gifts.
-Under current laws (for 2010), you are allowed to give up to $13,000 per calendar year, per recipient without having to pay gift tax.
+You are allowed to give up to $14,000 per calendar year (for tax years 2014-2017), per recipient without having to pay gift tax.
 In addition to giving gifts of property or cash, you can also give a tax-free gift in the form of paying someone's tuition or medical bills.
 By giving away property in a way that is free from taxes, you can reduce the size of your estate and possibly get it under the cutoff limit.